 Preparation of clinical research samples via SISPA (Sequence-Independent, Single Primer Amplification), followed by nanopore sequencing, is an effective method of rapidly identifying unknown and novel infectious agents and generating consensus sequences.
 View the workflow here.

 Nanopore sequencing can also be used to directly sequence RNA, without conversion to cDNA.
 This enables base modifications to be preserved and detected in nanopore sequencing data.
-Researchers in Australia and Korea have performed direct RNA sequencing of the virus, providing insights into the transcriptome of the virus and epigenetic modifications present.
+Researchers in Australia and South Korea have performed direct RNA sequencing of the virus, providing insights into the transcriptome of the virus and epigenetic modifications present.

 Sequencing of SARS-CoV-2: how does it work?